We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Generally, however, any healthcare professional can diagnose depression; a doctor, nurse practitioner, psychologist, or psychiatrist.

-There are many online therapy options out there for you to find support if you have symptoms of depression.
-If one doesn’t work, consider trying out another to find one that works best for you.
+If one online therapy platform doesn’t work for you, consider trying out another to find one that works best for you.

 Additional resources